lammps/lammps/doc/src/Fortran.rst

-While C libraries have a defined binary interface (ABI) and can thus be used from multiple compiler versions from different vendors for as long as they are compatible with the hosting operating system, the same is not true for Fortran codes.
-Thus the LAMMPS Fortran module needs to be compiled alongside the code using it from the source code in ``fortran/lammps.f90``.
+While C libraries have a defined binary interface (ABI) and can thus be used from multiple compiler versions from different vendors for as long as they are compatible with the hosting operating system, the same is not true for Fortran programs.
+Thus, the LAMMPS Fortran module needs to be compiled alongside the code using it from the source code in ``fortran/lammps.f90``.
 When linking, you also need to :doc:`link to the LAMMPS library <Build_link>`.
 A typical command line